 The oats are processed into a flour in a food processor and then gently mixed with the coconut flour, coconut oil, maple syrup, and vanilla.
 The mixture is pressed into a rectangular tart pan and baked for a quick 13-15 minutes.
 After a bit of cooling time, that dreamy caramel from up above is poured over the crust like so...

 Last but never least: chocolate.
-With just three ingredients — raw cacao powder, coconut oil, and pure maple syrup — this is the easiest of all the layers.
+With just three ingredients -- raw cacao powder, coconut oil, and pure maple syrup -- this is the easiest of all the layers.
 You'll simply melt everything together in a pan and pour that richness right over the chilled caramel layer.
 Check it out...

 After a small amount of set time in your freezer, you'll slice that gigantic bar into squares or twix-like shapes and sink your teeth into a caramel-chocolate-shortbread abyss.
 The leftovers can be stored in your refrigerator or even frozen for later.
 These are the perfect Halloween candy, and they'll please both your tastebuds and your body with their flavorful goodness.

-- 2 cups rolled oats
+- 2 cups old-fashioned rolled oats

-- 1/2 cup + 2 tablespoons coconut flour
+- ½ cup plus 2 tablespoons coconut flour

-- 1/2 cup melted coconut oil (measure it after it's melted)
+- ½ cup melted coconut oil (measure it after it's melted)

-- 1/2 cup pure maple syrup
+- ½ cup pure maple syrup

 - 2 teaspoons pure vanilla extract

-- 1/2 cup raw creamy unsalted almond butter
+- ½ cup raw creamy unsalted almond butter

-- 1/2 cup pure maple syrup (Grade B)
+- ½ cup pure maple syrup (I use Grade B)

-- 1/3 cup virgin coconut oil
+- ⅓ cup virgin coconut oil

 - 2 teaspoons pure vanilla extract

-- 1/4 teaspoon fine-grain sea salt
+- ¼ teaspoon fine-grain sea salt

-- 1/2 cup virgin coconut oil
+- ½ cup virgin coconut oil

 - 4 tablespoons pure maple syrup